-Definition of Unearned Revenue
+Definition Of Unearned Revenue

 Unearned Revenue Tracking

 Unearned revenue, or deferred revenue as it is often referred to, is tracked using supporting schedules that are either in Excel or a part of the general ledger accounting system.
-Amortization of the unearned revenue, and the subsequent recognition of regular revenue, is an important part of the month-end-close process.
+Amortization of the unearned revenue, and the subsequent recognition of regular revenue, is an important part of the month-end close process.

-Examples of Unearned Revenue Transactions
+Examples Of Unearned Revenue Transactions

 Accrual Accounting & Revenue Recognition

-The matching principle is a critical concept in accrual accounting to ensure accurate financial statements and dictates that revenue be recognized in the period it’s earned.
+The matching principle is a critical concept in accrual accounting to ensure accurate financial statements and dictates that revenue is recognized in the period it’s earned.
 That is why an unearned revenue account is utilized.
 Advance payments are recorded as unearned and are recognized in subsequent accounting periods.
 Revenue recognition is important for remaining in compliance with US GAAP.

-Why is Unearned Revenue a Liability?
+Why Is Unearned Revenue A Liability?

 When prepayment is collected for a product or service, even though the product or service has neither been delivered nor performed, so unearned revenue needs to be recorded.
 The money shows up in the liability account on the company’s balance sheet because the company has possession of money that it hasn’t earned.
 Over time as the product or service is delivered to the customer, the revenue is recognized on the income statement.
 The business is obligated to give the money back if the product is not delivered or the service is never performed.